Skip to main content

 Filing a complaint

-If you think your insurance company has broken state or federal law, ignored their own rules or processes, or implemented a practice that is unfair to patients, you can file a complaint with either your state department of insurance or EBSA.
+If you think your insurance company has broken state or federal law, ignored their own rules or processes, or implemented a practice that is unfair to patients, you can file a complaint with either your state department of insurance [8] or the Employee Benefits Security Administration (EBSA) [9].

 How to file a complaint

-If your health insurance plan is state regulated, you can file your complaint with your state department of insurance.
-Visit the National Association of Insurance Commissioners (NAIC) website and select your state from the dropdown menu to find contact information.
-State regulated plans include those purchased through ACA marketplaces, individual plans, and most plans offered to state and county government employees.
+If your health insurance plan is state-regulated, you can file your complaint with your state department of insurance.
+Visit the National Association of Insurance Commissioners (NAIC) website and select your state from the “insurance department” dropdown menu to find contact information [8].
+State-regulated plans include those purchased through ACA marketplaces, individual plans, and most plans offered to state and county government employees.

 Required information